gridsuite/deployment/README.md

 ## Databases creation and data initialization

-Considering databases are created automatically as well as the necessary initial data (geographical, cgmes boundaries, tsos, ...), the following part concerns only the databases recreation and/or the update of the initial data.
+Considering databases are created automatically as well as the necessary initial data (geographical, lines catalog, ...), the following part concerns only the databases recreation and/or the update of the initial data.
 All actions can be done from a docker-compose profile.

 ### Databases creation